etcinit/deis-dashboard/README.md

 # deis-dashboard

+This is worked version of `lorieri/deis-dashboard`

 Deis Dashboard is a "real time" only http connections dashboard for the [Open Deis PaaS](http://deis.io)

-It is a personal exercise to learn go, this is my first go app ever.

 * requires [deis-dashback](https://github.com/lorieri/deis-dashback)